Blimster/resp_client/README.md

 ## Tier 1

-Commands of tier 1 provide some convenient on the parameter side.
+Commands of tier 1 provide some convenience on the parameter side.
 The user no longer has to build the commands from ground up.
 Instead, the commands are calle in a more Dart-like style.
-The results is always a `RespType` like in tier 0.
+The result is always a `RespType` like in tier 0.

 ```dart